Tez Policies for Businesses

 Products or services enabling dishonest behavior

-We value honesty and fairness, so we don’t allow Tez for Business to be used to sell products or services that are designed to enable dishonest behavior.
+We value honesty and fairness, so we don’t allow Tez to be used to sell products or services that are designed to enable dishonest behavior.
 A non-exhaustive list of examples include:

 - Academic paper-writing and test-taking services